g-tiara-shin/g-tiara-shin.github.io/_posts/2019-10-28-project-managing-using-gantt-chart.md

 tag: [project-managing, tip, work, collaboration]
 ---

-As long as many people involved, we have to set a timeline to smartly put our energy and work efficiently.
-So that we can manage our own time and finish our project successfully.
-I used a Gantt chart for the first time in the project.
+As long as many people involved, we have to set a timeline to put our energy and work efficiently and smartly.
+Having shared documents, we were easy to put everyone on the same page and track our works.
+Besides, we can manage our own time and finish our project successfully.

 <!--more-->